-ENB3181 CAREER BUILDING & PEOPLE SKILLS LTPC Common to all B.Tech Programmes 0 0 2 1
+ENB3181 CAREER BUILDING & PEOPLE SKILLS

 To prepare the students for building their competencies and career building skills.

 COURSE OUTLINE:

 This course is practical oriented one and exercises will be given to the students group users /individually depending upon the aspect considered.
 The following aspect will form the broad outline content of the syllabi.
 The exercises will be designed by the faculty member and coordinated by the overall course coordinator.